2022 South Asian floods

 From January to October 2022, excessive rainfall and widespread monsoon flooding occurred in the South Asian countries of Afghanistan, Bangladesh, India, Nepal, Pakistan, and Sri Lanka.
 It has become the region's deadliest floods since 2020, with over 4,700 people dead.

 Background

 Monsoons hit South Asia every year, mostly between June and September.
 Every year, floods affect the Indian subcontinent, collapsing buildings and causing landslides.
 Climate change in South Asia has exacerbated these storms.

 Countries affected

 Pakistan

 Floods in Khyber Pakhtunkhwa killed eight people in January, however from June 2022, floods affected most of Pakistan, affecting around 33 million people, or 12% of the country's population.
-Over two million houses were damaged or destroyed by flooding, and over $40 billion USD worth of damage has been caused.
+Over two million houses were damaged or destroyed by flooding, and over US$40 billion worth of damage has been caused.
 At least 1,760 people were killed by flooding, most of them in the provinces of Sindh, Balochistan, Khyber Pakhtunkhwa, and Punjab.